UC Berkeley scientists are using a new CRISPR delivery system to more safely correct the mutated dystrophin gene in mouse models of DMD.

 Scientists at Baylor have discovered that when they silence a signaling pathway in the body called Hippo, they can reverse heart failure in mice.

-This past week ushered in new discoveries in flu prevention, pancreatic cancer and HIV.
+This past week ushered in new developments in the fight against retinitis pigmentosa, heart failure and pancreatic cancer.

 Two commonly mutated genes in lung cancer may make some tumor cells especially vulnerable to an experimental drug from Calithera Biosciences.

 Scientists at Yale believe they’ve found an immune connection to the inability to burn belly fat—and a possible solution.